Internal Medicine Residency Program

-Outside of work, Dr. Gilden is a crossword enthusiast and an avid exerciser.
-Cycling is his main interest, and he has ridden most of the famous European mountains.
-In April 2017, Dr. Gilden will complete a cycling trip across the United States.
+Outside of work, Dr. Gilden is a crossword enthusiast and an avid cyclist.
+He has ridden most of the famous European mountains.
+In April 2017, Dr. Gilden completed a cycling trip across the United States.

 Elizabeth Estabrook, M.D.

-Dr. Elizabeth Estabrook was born and raised in High Wycombe, England, where she did most of her undergraduate and post graduate education.
+Dr. Elizabeth Estabrook was born and raised in Buckinghamshire, England, where she did most of her undergraduate and post graduate education.
 She attended Medical School at University of Southampton.
-She completed a 2 year Foundation Residency in Southampton, England prior to moving to the USA to complete Internal Medicine Residency at Legacy Health.
+She completed a 2 year Foundation Residency in Southampton University Hospital, England prior to moving to the USA to complete Internal Medicine Residency at Legacy Health.
 Dr. Estabrook was the Chief Medical Resident of the Legacy Internal Medicine Residency Program in 2013.
 Dr. Estabrook now works as a Teaching Hospitalist at Legacy and in April 2017, became an Associate Program Director of the Residency Program.
 Dr. Estabrook has consistently been involved in medical student and resident education.
 She acts as the Medical Student Education Coordinator for Internal Medicine at Legacy.
 Her teaching interests include bedside examination, clinical reasoning and student curriculum development.
-Her clinical interests include general internal medicine, with a particular interest in gastroenterology, specifically, pancreatic disease.
-In her spare time Dr. Estabrook enjoys travel and spending time with her husband and two lively young children.
+In her spare time Dr. Estabrook enjoys travel and spending time with her husband and children.

 Paula Folger, M.D.